l-nguyen03/LfB-Institute-Project/README.md

 # Audio Detection and Classification
 ## Idea

-Transform audio signals with duration of 2.5 seconds from 5 categories: Computer Keyboard, Working, Whispering, Speech, Traffic noise and roadway noise into melspectrogram by applying STFT on overlapping windows, typically 25 ms with 10 ms stride, take the Power Spectrum and apply Mel-filterbanks.
+Transform audio signals with duration of 2.5 seconds from 5 categories: Computer Keyboard, Working, Whispering, Speech, and Siren into melspectrogram by applying STFT on overlapping windows, typically 25 ms with 10 ms stride, take the Power Spectrum and apply Mel-filterbanks.
 This melspectrogram is fed into the CNN to learn features and result in a model that can classify effectively this sound events.
 The melspectrogram are done by a package called Kapre as a direct input layer of the CNN.
 ![Alt Text](./cheat_detection/plot/cnn.drawio.jpg)

 ## Dataset